Troubleshooting common PHP debugging issues

 When using a remote PHP interpreter, verify the steps outlined in Remote debugging via SSH tunnel.

-In the Settings/Preferences dialog Ctrl+Alt+S, navigate to and make sure IntelliJ IDEA and Xdebug / Zend Debugger are configured with the same port numbers.
+In the Settings dialog (Ctrl+Alt+S), navigate to and make sure IntelliJ IDEA and Xdebug / Zend Debugger are configured with the same port numbers.

-In IntelliJ IDEA, enable listening to incoming debug connections by either clicking on the toolbar or selecting Debug tool window automatically.
-Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings/Preferences dialog Ctrl+Alt+S.in the main menu.
+In IntelliJ IDEA, enable listening to incoming debug connections by either clicking on the toolbar/the status bar or selecting Debug tool window automatically.
+Before launching the script, make sure that either a breakpoint is set or the Break at first line in PHP scripts option is enabled on the Debug page of the Settings dialog Ctrl+Alt+S.in the main menu.
 This will ensure IntelliJ IDEA reacts when a debugging session is started and opens the

 Verify no firewall, router or ISP is blocking the connection.
 This can be verified by running